serayuzgur/heartbeat/heartbeat-app/README.md

-#heartbeat
+#heartbeat-app

 ## Synopsis

-heartbeat is a minimalist java framework for single-board computers.
-(CHIP, raspberrypi, beaglebone etc.)
+heartbeat-app is a skeleton java application for SBCs.

-**SBC** = Single Board Computer
+It includes all heartbeat libraries with a basic usage scenarios.

 ## Code Example